eduvpn/documentation/API.md

 ## Error Responses

-Do **NOT** use the "Message" for string comparison in your application code, getting any of these (4xx) errors below indicates a problem in the application.
+Do **NOT** use the exact "Message" for string comparison in your application code, getting any of these (4xx) errors below indicates a problem in the application.

 Obviously if there in a 5xx error, that is NOT a problem in the client.

 | Call          | Example Message                        | Code | Description                                                                                   |